21st February 2023

 CEO survey finds few prepared for crises

-An interesting study just out reveals the alarming fact that too many CEOs feel unprepared to handle a crisis.
+An interesting study has revealed that too many CEOs feel unprepared to handle a crisis.

-The poll of more than a thousand global company directors – 670 of them CEOs – finds they recognise the turbulent times facing their business in 2023.
-But surprisingly few feel well-placed to handle significant business disruption.
-Sixty-one percent of CEOs said they feel unprepared to deal with financial instability, 69% with ...
+The poll of 1,000 global company directors found they recognise the turbulent times facing their business in 2023, but few feel well-placed to handle disruption.
+Sixty-one percent said they feel unprepared to deal with ...

 13th February 2023